Magnetic Name Badges: Complete Guide

 The magnets are typically rare-earth neodymium magnets, which are incredibly strong for their size.
 Most quality magnetic badges can hold through fabric up to 1/4" thick, including dress shirts, blouses, scrubs, and light jackets.

-Pros & Cons of Magnetic Name Badges
+What Are the Pros and Cons of Magnetic Name Badges?

 ✓ Advantages